demisto/content/Packs/FireEyeNX/README.md

 ## How configure Rsyslog on FireEye

-1. Log into the FireEye appliance with an administrator account
+1. Log into the FireEye appliance with an administrator account.
-2. Click Settings
+2. Click **Settings**.
-3. Click Notifications
+3. Click **Notifications**.
-4. Click rsyslog
+4. Click **rsyslog**.
-5. Check the Event type check box
+5. Check the *Event type* checkbox.
-6. Make sure Rsyslog settings are:
+6. Make sure *Rsyslog* settings are:
-   Default format: CEF
+   - Default format: CEF
-   Default delivery: Per event
+   - Default delivery: Per event
-   Default send as: Alert
+   - Default send as: Alert

 ## Collect Events from Vendor